EmilyBlaineClark/emilyblaineclark.github.io/_things/make-your-dollar-soar.md

 # The Make Your Dollar Soar infographic was the centerpiece of a regional fundraising push.

 Leadership Louisville needed a creative way to show the power of community investment while they raised money for the new Leadership Louisville Center building.
-DBS Interactive won a Gold Horizon Interactive Award for Make Your Dollar Soar – an animated, interactive infographic campaign.
+DBS Interactive won a Gold Horizon Interactive Award and a Silver Summit Emerging media Award for Make Your Dollar Soar – an animated, interactive infographic campaign that depicts a paper airplane taking flight through the city.

 <div class="dual-image">
   <img src="/images/pieces/leadership-lou/lead-lou-plane-logo-768.jpg" alt="">